jyangfsu/SAMMPy/README.md

 SAMMPy (Sensitivity Analysis for Multiple Models using Python) is an open-source python package for performing process sensitivity analysis to identify controlling processes under process model uncertainty that a process may be represented by multiple models.
 This is to advance our understanding of the impacts of process representations on model outputs.
 SAMMPy can generate a range of process sensitivty indeices including:

 * The first-order process sensitivity index to determine which process(es) to be prioritized for achieving the greatest reduction in predictive uncertainty [(Dai et al., 2017)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR019715);
-* The total-effect process sensitivity index to determine which process(es) to be fixed and excluded from further study (Yang et al., 2021, submitted to Water Resources Research);
+* The total-effect process sensitivity index to determine which process(es) to be fixed and excluded from further study (Yang et al., 2021, revision submitted to Water Resources Research);
-* The mean and variacne of the output difference of the porcesses by using Multi-model absolute difference-based sensitivity (MMADS) method to screen non-influential process(es) (Yang et al., 2021, submitted to Journal of Hydrology).
+* The mean and variacne of the output difference of the porcesses by using Multi-model absolute difference-based sensitivity (MMADS) method to screen non-influential process(es) (Yang et al., 2021, Journal of Hydrology, major revision).

 SAMMPy is a modular modeling code that can simply and efficiently vary model structure (process representation), allowing for the generation and running of large model ensembles that vary in process representation, parameters, parameter values, and environmental conditions.
 The repository file contains: